abel-sysu/en/_members/wuziwei.md

   email: ziweiw1998@gmail.com
 ---

     My name is Wu Ziwei.
-I'm now a graduate student.
+I'm now a graduate student
     I‘m slow-witted and like to watch some suspensive,
     brain-burning, thrilling movies or plays and loves psychology books
     Like solving some repetitive and tedious work by programming